-The effect of buying a particular product on human rights such as fair wages, fair trade and the right to organize freely in unions.
+The effect of buying a particular product on human and labour rights.
+Such as fair wages, fair trade, slavery, discrimination and the right to organize freely in unions.

 This issue only applies to products of which the main component is derived from animals.
 The effect of buying a particular product on the welfare of animals that are involved in the production.